heathprovost/oidc-python-flask/README.md

 OpenID Connect Client implementation using Python and Flask

-This project is meant to provide a starting point for building a website using pythong and flask that is secured using OpenID Connect.
+This project is meant to provide a starting point for building a website using python and flask that is secured using OpenID Connect.
 Functionality is initially limited to a home page that displays **login** and **logout** links.
 The page will display the currently authenticated user's [userinfo](https://connect2id.com/products/server/docs/api/userinfo) as well as the contents of their [id_token](https://auth0.com/blog/id-token-access-token-what-is-the-difference/).